Toble007/DS-5110-Big-Data-Systems/README.md

 # DS-5110-Final-Project

-Final Project for DS 5110: Big Data Systems for Fall 2021
+## Final Project for DS 5110: Big Data Systems for Fall 2021

 Data was taken from the Freddie Mac website: http://www.freddiemac.com/research/datasets/sf_loanlevel_dataset.page

 The data was taken from 1/1/2019 - 3/31/21

-Group Members
+## Group Members :

-Thomas Butler
+- Thomas Butler

-Andrej Erkelens
+- Andrej Erkelens

-Matt Suozzi
+- Matt Suozzi

 Used pyspark and python to write project.

+## To run code:

+EDA_Final needs to be run to get a parquet file which holds the dataframe.
+Then any model can be run using this saved dataframe parquet file.